 - Hamstring Curls: The hamstrings are complex, multi-joint muscles.
 During a squat, lunge, or deadlift movement, the hamstrings are contracted at their upper portion but mainly relaxed at their lower portion.
 To keep balance across all leg muscles, it is good to perform hamstring curls regularly.

-- Hip Abduction and Adduction: Hip abduction and adduction exercises can easily be done at home by performing a wide leg squat or by laying on the ground and doing side leg raises.
+- Hip Abduction and Adduction: Hip abduction and adduction exercises can easily be done at home without equipment by performing a wide leg squat or by laying on the ground and doing side leg raises.
+Your Bullworker also provides you with an enhanced version of these exercises with various resistances for optimum training.
 These muscles can be worked in several ways outside of the traditional machine version.
 By doing these exercises, you can avoid overuse injuries in your knees and iliotibial (IT) band.
-However, they must be exercised occasionally to avoid overstressing the hips by working them only in the direction that squats emphasize.
+However, they must be exercised occasionally to avoid over-stressing the hips by working them only in the direction that squats emphasize.

 - Dorsiflexion: The muscle on the front of your shin, the tibialis anterior, as well as a few other muscles to a lesser extent, are responsible for the movement known as dorsiflexion.
 Dorsiflexion is the act of bringing your toes upward.
 This muscle is important for ankle stability and gets little use during the squat, as the plantar flexors (the calf muscles) are more active during the movement.